The Gypsy Lore Society Annual Meeting and Conference on Gypsy Studies

 Contributions from various disciplines and perspectives on any aspect of Gypsy Studies are most welcome, but substantive scholarly papers will be given priority.
 Papers should be 20 minutes long with an additional 10 minutes allotted for discussion.

-Two organized panels have been approved by the Program Committee, one a pre-arranged panel, and the other an open panel.
+Three organized panels have been approved by the Program Committee, one a pre-arranged panel, and the others, open panels.
 Click on "organized panels" for the panel abstracts and details.

 Proposals for individual papers, and poster presentations are welcome.